 Zooey Magazine started with a simple vision – to empower women through entertainment.
 Founding Editor-in-Chief Lucia Tran was only 16 when she created Zooey Magazine in 2010, and for over 4 years, she fought against the social standards on how women should be and how they should appear.
 Zooey is, and always will be, a dialogue for the everyday woman.

-The name ‘Zooey’ (sounds like Chloe), derived from J.D.
+Name: The name ‘Zooey’ (sounds like Chloe) derived from J.D.
 Salinger’s protagonist Zooey, a character in his beloved novel “Franny and Zooey.”
-Zooey was described as a person of genuine intelligence and sophistication.
-By creating a magazine that reflects a mere image of Zooey, Lucia hoped to convey an inspiring and enjoyable atmosphere for forward 20-somethings who enjoy meaningful reading and beautiful art.
+Zooey was described as a person of genuine intelligence, sophistication, and kindness.
+By creating a magazine that reflects a mere image of Zooey, Lucia hoped to convey an inspiring and enjoyable atmosphere for forward 20 and 30-somethings who enjoy meaningful reading and beautiful art.

-Since Zooey’s launch, Zooey has thrived as a collaborative and vintage-inspired magazine covering topics like female entrepreneurship, crafts, entertainment, living simply and beautifully, and much more.
-Zooey doesn’t ever want to serve as a guideline as to how one should live, but rather as an inspiration to brighten paths, days, and to shed light on women’s beauty and power.
+Content: Since Zooey’s launch in 2010, Zooey has thrived as a collaborative magazine covering topics such as women's rights issues female entrepreneurship, crafts, entertainment, living simply and beautifully, and much more.
+Zooey does not intend to serve as a guideline as to how one should live, but rather as an inspiration to encourage honest dialogue and also as an inspiration to brighten individual journeys.